- The Era of Connected Customers

-Also, we shouldn’t forget that voice banking is powered by Artificial Intelligence and Machine Learning.
+Also, we shouldn’t forget that Artificial Intelligence and Machine Learning power voice banking.
 So, it’s good to understand all the perks of AI-based and ML development and adhere to security standards such as GDPR and PCI DSS compliance.

 Voice recognition methods use biometrics data to identify who’s speaking with virtual assistants.
 The robotic assistants have gone through so many changes and updates that you won’t be able to differentiate whether it’s a human or AI is talking to you.
 However, there are a lot of privacy concerns around smart speakers.
 In a survey, 33% of U.S. adults said they had security concerns that stop them from purchasing the devices.

 It was estimated that in January 2019, 26% of people showed a strong concern about the speaker’s privacy risk.
 The number jumped to 30% in January 2020.
 The reason is in the exposure to recorded conversations.
 All of the world’s biggest voice assistant providers – Amazon, Google, Apple, Microsoft, Facebook are listening to some utterances because machine learning won’t be efficient if there aren’t any improvements in conversations between humans and devices.
 However, some situations with real leakage of consumer secret information caused many doubts and indicated privacy as a key risk in voice assistant technology.

 AI updates will facilitate the ability to understand accents, dialects, intonations, and even more.
 Fingertips are unique biometrics data, which is an important security measure.
 Approximately 48% of people have used biometrics to make payments.
 Security is a really big deal and new technologies always give way for hackers to invade personal accounts with faked biometric data.